rkrx/php-key-value-stores/README.md

 ![Inheritance](assets/diagram.png)

+#### Behavior of stores

+`has()` returns true when a key exists in the store and false if not.
+In addition to that, it throws an exception when `$key` is not a valid type (see valid types).

+`get()` returns the content of a entry, referenced by `$key`.
+If the entry was not found, `get()` then returns `$default`. `$default` must be a value `value-type`.
+In addition to that, an `InvalidArgumentException` or deriving gets thrown when `$key` is not a valid key-type (see valid types) and an `InvalidOperationException` or deriving gets thrown for store specific reasons.

+`set()` sets the value of an entry.
+If the corresponding entry does not exist, set will create it.
+If the entry already exists, set will overwrite its content. `set()` returns `$this` for a fluent interface.
+In addition to that, an `InvalidArgumentException` or deriving gets thrown when `$key` is not a valid key-type (see valid types) and an `InvalidOperationException` or deriving gets thrown for store specific reasons.

+`remove()` removes an entry from a store.
+It throws an `InvalidOperationException` or deriving if this operation fails, caused by a missing entry or another process failure.
+In addition to that, an `InvalidArgumentException` or deriving gets thrown when `$key` is not a valid key-type (see valid types).

 ### Contexts

 A context is similar to a table in a RDBMS.
 With contexts, you can separate stores for different environments or components.
 So a context is like a central singleton-repository for stores.